Re-defining the Geo-Engineering Concept

 The scope of the Geo-engineering concept.

-For a long time, projects have been seeing themselves in their different stages as intermediate ends.
-Today, we live a moment where, on the one hand, information is the currency of exchange from its capture to the point of disposition; but also the efficient operation complements this context to convert this data provision into an asset capable of generating greater efficiency and portfolios in response to market needs.
+For a long time, projects have been seen in their different stages as intermediate ends in themselves.
+Today, we live in a moment where, on the one hand, information is the currency of exchange from its capture to the point of disposal; But efficient operation also complements this context to turn this data availability into an asset capable of generating greater efficiency and portfolios in the face of market needs.

 We speak therefore of the chain composed of the main milestones that add value to the actions of the human being in a macroprocess that beyond being a matter of engineers, is a subject of businesspeople.